 Although this may read as a common procedure, with trans patients, the surgeon has to create a feminized nose that fits the measurements of a redefined face.
 Many surgeons have worked solely on « bio » or “biological” women and men, and may not understand the particularities of a gender transition.

 Dr. Bensimon has had years of experience with the trans community, and strives to work with his patients to ensure that their nose will appear completely, 100% natural.
-With this in mind, Dr. Bensimon recommends to patients that they forgo seeking out images of celebrities or noses that they may find attractive, as the shape and form may not work on their unique face.

 Dr. Bensimon also practices a technique called open rhinoplasty, which offers far more control and precision than closed rhinoplasty.
 Dr. Bensimon could explain this process in greater detail during the FFS consultation.

 Post care, the nose will appear bruised and inflamed.
 Cotton gauzes are placed in the nostrils after the procedure to prevent bleeding, and are removed several hours later.
-One extremely important point to note is that it takes the nose approximately three months to fully form post-surgery.
+One extremely important point to note is that it takes the nose approximately three to 6 months to fully form post-surgery.